Purpose:

 Step by step:

-1. 1 max 2 researchers should follow a user in the situation/system you are analysing.
+1. 1 or max 2 researchers should follow a user in the situation/system you are analysing.

 2. Observe and note down every move/interaction the user does.